medhasrigaralapalli-create/ai-focus-detector/README.md

 LinkedIn:  [https://www.linkedin.com/in/pratithi-chawla-90521a360/](https://www.linkedin.com/in/pratithi-chawla-90521a360/)

 ---
-read Backend Framework.txt and Features.txt for Features, Limitations and Future Scope
+read Backend Framework.txt and Features.txt for Features, Limitations and Future Scope for more info

 ---